pulp/pulp_installer/roles/pulp_database/README.md

 pulp_database
 =============

-Install a suitable database server for Pulp.
+Install a PostgreSQL database server for Pulp.

 More specifically, this role does the following:

 1. Call the `pulp_repos` role to enable the appropriate SCL (EL7)
 2. Call the external role ([geerlingguy.postgresql](https://github.com/geerlingguy/ansible-role-postgresql#readme))
    to install a PostgreSQL database server.
+This role passes [variables](#shared-variables) to it.
 3. Install the Python bindings to interact with the specified database via the role.
 4. Configures the PostgreSQL database to listen on all addresses if the